-- 1. 440-500 nm Colored dissolved organic matter (fluorometric) - 2.
-565-610 nm Phycoerithrin (fluorometric) - 3.
-600-700 nm Phycocyanin (fluorometric), - 4.
-650-700 nm Chlorophyll a (fluorometric), - 5.
-830-890 nm Turbidity (fluorometric) - A pair of data loggers is used to integrate GPS data with both sets of sonde measurements, which are automatically combined with GPS coordinates and recorded at short intervals of 1-2 minutes (depending on measured flow rates through the chamber). - To the greatest extent possible, data collections are standardized within a defined temporal period relative to mid-daylight in order to normalize known daily variations in apparent chlorophyll a levels. - Water grab samples (10-20 per transect) are collected and analyzed by the lab for water color and chlorophyll.
+- A diaphragm pump intake tube is mounted on a bracket over the front/side of the boat to allow continuous uniform collection of subsurface water (0.2-0.5 meters). - Water is pumped into an EXO2 flow-through chamber with an inflow and outflow that has a rapid turnover rate (<7 seconds).
+In practice, particulate matter may not be flushed out as quickly because the inflow is in the bottom of the chamber.
+However, particulate matter at the surface of the water column is rare. - The EXO2 sonde is equipped with probes for chlorophyll-a, phycocyanin, phycoerythrin, turbidity, fDOM, temperature, and specific conductance/salinity.
+The optical sensors are detailed in Table 6.1. - A handheld data logger is used to integrate GPS data with sonde measurements, which are automatically combined with GPS coordinates and are recorded at 10 second intervals.
+The boat moves at 7 to 8 kilometers/hour, so this is about 1 sample per 20 meters. - To the greatest extent possible, data collections are standardized within a defined temporal period relative to mid-daylight in order to normalize known daily variations in apparent chlorophyll a levels. - Water grab samples (10-20 per transect sample run) are collected and analyzed by the lab for water color and chlorophyll.
 These samples are collected spatially along the transect as needed emphasizing both observed changes in optical readings and observed changes in collected physical water quality information.
-The objective is to provide laboratory estimates for comparison over as great a range of variability as possible. - The statistical relationships (multivariate regression) are conducted following each sampling run comparing collected fluorometric measurements with laboratory color/chlorophyll results from the periodic field sampling.
+The objective is to provide laboratory estimates for comparison over as great a range of variability as possible When there are no notable changes in measured parameters, grab samples are collected at a minimum of one sample per 30 minutes. - Grab sample data are combined with corresponding sonde and location data for analysis. - The statistical relationships (multivariate regression) are conducted following each sampling run comparing collected fluorometric measurements with laboratory color/chlorophyll results from the periodic field sampling.
 Chlorophyll concentrations along the entire transect length are then estimated based on the resulting statistical analyses of in situ fluorometric measurements against corresponding field grab samples. - Every attempt is made to coordinate the in situ transect chlorophyll sampling with the monthly "fixed" station sampling being conducted by EarthBalance[®] (see Figure 4.1b).
 It is ultimately expected that the monthly corresponding "fixed" station monitoring data will be combined and statistically compared with the optical in-situ data for future analyses.